 Figure 1 | A scenario weighting framework for the analysis of scenario ensembles of opportunity.
 Schematic showing how the unstructured, serendipitous collection of evidence in a scenario ensemble of opportunity can be translated in a weighted ensemble, accounting for a scenario’s relevance, quality and diversity.

-Relevance weighting

-Analysing and re-using scenario data is only sensible once a corresponding research question is defined.
-A key step in generalized scenario weighting is therefore to define question-specific relevance weights R(i) (Eq.
-1).
-This relevance-weighting term R(i) can take multiple forms depending on the question being asked.
-For example, it could be strictly binary such that it is a weighting that includes or excludes scenario i based on meeting the question-specific condition C: